Nurikabe (puzzle): Rules

 The puzzle is played on a typically rectangular grid of cells, some of which contain numbers.
 Cells are initially of unknown color, but can only be black or white.
-Two same-color cells are considered "connected" if they are adjacent vertically or horizontally, but not diagonally.
+Two same-color cells are considered "connected" if they are adjacent vertically or horizontally (touching diagonally doesn't count).
 Connected white cells form "islands", while connected black cells form the "sea".

 The challenge is to paint each cell black or white, subject to the following rules: